hackclub/hackclub/workshops/space_game/README.md

       turtle.write("Time is " + str(round(end-start,2)) + " seconds!", font=("Arial", 10, "normal"))
       game1Playing = False
 ```
+If spacePress is greater than or equal to spacePressAmt, then we are updating the end time, writing how long it took the user to complete by subtracting the start from the end, and setting game1Playing to false.

 ## Game 2
+The following code will be for Game 2.
 ### Initial Statements
 ```csharp
 def space():